 Then, of course, there are different types of customer feedback surveys you can leverage depending on your goals.
 Let’s take a look at some examples below.

 Website feedback helps organisations understand which areas of their website are performing well and which areas can be improved upon.
-This can be certain pages and funnels that are key to the customer journey or even online content.
-As previously mentioned, this type of customer feedback can be collected in a few different ways: via a generic feedback survey which is accessible via some or all pages on the website (a passive feedback survey), at the bottom of a webpage via an embedded survey, or as a pop-up / slide-in survey (an active feedback survey).
+This can include everything from key pages and funnels in the customer journey to online content, such as blogs or videos.
+As previously mentioned, this type of customer feedback can be collected in a few different ways:

-Within these surveys, you can choose to gather different metrics such as Net Promoter Score (NPS), Goal Completion Rate (GCR), Customer Effort Score (CES), Customer Satisfaction (CSAT) or even ratings such as stars, smileys, number scale, etc.
+Within these surveys, you can choose to gather data for different metrics such as Net Promoter Score (NPS), Goal Completion Rate (GCR), Customer Effort Score (CES) and Customer Satisfaction (CSAT).

 NPS